ucan-wg/delegation/README.md

 ### 3.2.7 Proof of Delegation

-Attenuations MUST be satisfied by matching the attenuated capability to a proof in the invocation's [`prf` array][invocation prf].
+Attenuations MUST be satisfied by matching the attenuated [FIXME: in invocation] capability to a proof in the invocation's [`prf` array][invocation prf].

 Proofs MUST be resolvable by the recipient.
 A proof MAY be left unresolvable if it is not used as support for the top-level UCAN's capability chain.
 The exact format MUST be defined in the relevant transport specification.
 Some examples of possible formats include: a JSON object payload delivered with the UCAN, a federated HTTP endpoint, a DHT, or a shared database.